Iowa vs. Bowling Green Women's Basketball Predictions & Picks - December 2

 Iowa Schedule Analysis

-- The Hawkeyes beat the No. 9-ranked Virginia Tech Hokies, 80-76, on November 9, which goes down as their signature win of the season.
+- In their signature win of the season, the Hawkeyes beat the No. 9 Virginia Tech Hokies, 80-76, on November 9.

-- Iowa has the most Quadrant 2 victories in the nation (three).
+- Iowa has three wins versus Quadrant 2 opponents, the most in Division 1.

 Get tickets for any college basketball game this season at Ticketmaster!